 - Harmonized, simplified, and transparent product-specific rules of origin (PSRO): Analogous to the adoption to uniform tariffs, the adoption of uniform, across-the-board rules fosters transparency and mitigates capture of special groups willing to use PSRO for protectionism.
-Leaving aside agricultural products that could still operate under the 'wholly obtained' criterion, the adoption a uniform value-content rule across all goods is a suitable option to increase transparency and diminish transaction costs.
-Asian PTAs such as AFTA follow this principle by using a single value content rule requiring that 40 percent of the value of the final product (i.e. non-originating imports cannot exceed 60 percent of the value of the final product) must originate from the countries belonging to the PTA for the vast majority of products.
-This rule is used in combination with diagonal cumulation25, essentially amounts to full cumulation, making these agreements very supportive to vertical linkages and outsourcing. - Flexible and relaxed regime-wide RoO: Another avenue to make the architecture of RoO more supportive of GVCs consists of relaxing the use of various regime-wide mechanisms.
-This could be achieved by, for example, increasing 'de minimis' levels (which specify a maximum percentage of non-originating products to be used in the making of product without affecting its origin) so that some PSRO become non-constraining.
-A second approach would be to adopt the absorption (or roll-up) principle, which allows non-originating materials having acquired origin by meeting specific processing requirements to maintain this origin when used as inputs in a subsequent transformation.
-This promotes second-stage transformation as non-originating parts in the first stage of transformation become considered as originating in the second stage.
+Leaving aside agricultural products that could still operate under the 'wholly obtained' criterion, the adoption of a uniform value-content rule across all goods is a suitable option to increase transparency and diminish transaction costs.
+Asian PTAs such as the ASEAN Free Trade Area (AFTA) follow this principle by using a single value content rule requiring that 40 percent of the value of the final product (that is, nonoriginating imports cannot exceed 60 percent of the value of the final product) must originate from the countries belonging to the PTA for the vast majority of products.
+This rule is used in combination with diagonal cumulation, 23 essentially amounts to full cumulation, making these agreements very supportive to vertical linkages and outsourcing. - Flexible and relaxed regime-wide RoO: Another avenue to make the architecture of RoO more supportive of GVCs consists of relaxing the use of various regime-wide mechanisms.
+This could be achieved by, for example, increasing 'de minimis' levels (which specify a maximum percentage of nonoriginating products to be used in the making of product without affecting its origin) so that some PSRO become nonconstraining.
+A second approach would be to adopt the absorption (or roll-up) principle, which allows nonoriginating materials having acquired origin by meeting specific processing requirements to maintain this origin when used as inputs in a subsequent transformation.
+This promotes second-stage transformation as nonoriginating parts in the first stage of transformation become considered as originating in the second stage.
 Finally, reforms of the broader origin regimes can expand the use of cumulation (as discussed above), in particular to adopt diagonal cumulation.